A national crisis that’s experienced on a local level deserves

 The prevalence of these substances constitutes a crisis, which compels us to hone our understanding of these substances, and to better deliver the most effective diagnoses and care.

-The seminar will offer:
+The seminar offers:

 A summary of two types of designer drugs: